aspnet/vsweb-docs/src/pages/Languages/less.md

 ![LESS mixins](_assets/less-mixins.gif)

 ## Go to definition
 Easily jump between Mixins and variable references using `F12` to go to the definition.
-This works for any references even across multiple files and imports.
+This works for any references, even across multiple files and imports.